reedv/ICS432-HW/hw4/README.txt

 void push(Stack stack, int value) {
   P(mutex);

   while (stack.size == SIZE) {
     P(not_full);
   }

   stack.items[stack.size] = value;
   stack.size ++;
   V(not_empty);

   V(mutex);
   return;
 }

 int pop(Stack stack) {
   P(mutex);

   while (stack.size == 0) {
     P(not_empty);
   }

   int value = stack.items[stack.size - 1];
   stack.size --;
   V(not_full);

   V(mutex);
   return value;
 }

 Answer #4:
-	Recall that P(sem) acts like a wait() when sem == 0.
+	Locking w/out unlocking: Recall that P(sem) acts like a wait() when sem == 0.
 In this case, when we fall into the stack.size==SIZE case (or stack.size==0 case) for push() (or pop()) could be putting the calling thread to sleep with the not_full (or not_empty) semaphore without first unlocking the the mutex semaphore.
 In addition to this problem, this implementation does not reacquire the mutex semaphore if the thread is ever placed back in the ready queue by the OS.
 	* suppose t1 calls pop(s) on an empty stack s (now mutex==0)
 	* t1 will then call P(not_empty) and go to sleep (still, mutex==0)
 	* context switch to t2